Editorial

 The question, whether mineral wealth is a blessing or a curse, more or less began with Richard Auty’s assertion that: ‘Since the 1960s, the resourcepoor countries have outperformed the resource-rich countries compared by a considerable margin’ (Auty, 2001: 840).
 Auty has been considering economic growth indicators and benefits from mineral revenues, mainly exports, but he soon developed a following amongst resource economists who busied themselves in applying the thesis to empirical studies on a regional and subnational basis, and to form a grand theory of all natural resources (see Sachs and Warner 2001).
 For them, this curse becomes an impediment to development by causing ‘Dutch disease’ —the slump in other sectors of the economy that accompanies the influx of revenues from natural resource exports.
 The dependence on natural resource revenues makes the national economy vulnerable to resource price volatility and, as governments borrow excessive amounts in the hope of repayments from natural resource earnings, the fall in the real exchange rate or prices combine to destabilise the economy, and making the debt burden impossible to repay.
 Associated factors that help spread the curse leading to ‘failed states’ are corruption of the officials running the government and low income and education levels of people.
 Common examples of cursed countries include Sierra Leone, Liberia, Angola and Nigeria in Africa, Ecuador, and Venezuela in Latin America, Afghanistan, Burma, and Cambodia in Asia.

 Such theorizing involves also involves diagnostic prescriptions on how to manage natural resources so as to ‘escape’ the resource curse.
-These silver bullets include ‘Publish What You Pay’ (PWYP) and ‘Publish What You Lend’ (PWYL) demands to introduce How can resources act as curse or blessing?corporate or national social responsibility.
+These silver bullets include ‘Publish What You Pay’ (PWYP) and ‘Publish What You Lend’ (PWYL) demands to introduce corporate or national social responsibility.
 These measures, operating within the overall corporate framework, imagine an impracticable self-regulation to improve the existing social mess.
 They do not question the legitimacy of the system of resource governance to raise uneasy issues such as community rights over the local resources.
 Further measures used by multilateral agencies involve financial pressures, such as, a reduction in loans to ‘illegitimate regimes,’ actually involve the yet unresolved issue of legitimacy of states themselves.
 Overall, they fail to question the movement of and exploitation by global or national capital but rather attempt to give it a humane face.
 Above all, the theories, based upon multiple regression techniques using macro-level data on a global or national scale, tend to be used in unqualified ways to the local context.

 Political scientists have indeed tried to escape this economic determinism by emphasising that the resource curse theory needs to take into consideration the close relationship between economic factors and political institutions, as economic and political outcomes of natural resource abundance may differ between countries.
 For them, the quality of institutions determines whether or not resource rents are channelled into the productive economy.
 Basedau (2005) also stresses the ‘context’ or the local in understanding why resources may act either as curse or a blessing.
 Watts (2004) blames ‘commodity determinism’ that pays inadequate attention to specific resource characteristics, in combination with rule, politics and conflict.
 Another critique has come from examining specific minerals; Wright and Czelusta (2003: 1) note: ‘these studies equate the export of mineral products with “resource abundance,” seen as a simple reflection of an exogenously-given geological “endowment.”
 When the revenues from this activity are described, terms such as “windfalls” and “booms” are generally not far behind.